 My husband put a mug in the microwave and walked away.
 I was in the bedroom when I smelled smoked.
 When I came out it was on fire and the whole place was filled with smoke.
-I have tried cleaning it out, but it still remains black inside.
-Is it possible to get it white again?

 My husband put an aluminum foil pan in the microwave and there was a black burnt spot on the door.
 Can this be fixed?

 I have a stain in the microwave from a burnt potato where it smoked and caught on fire and burned up black.

 My little sister tried cooking a fish fillet in the microwave.
 It has a horrible burned smell now and the inside has been turned from white to yellow.

 How do I get the black burnt discoloration out of my microwave?
 I have had some success with "Barkeeper's Friend", but wonder if there is another product besides vinegar/lemon/baking soda, bleach products, Mean Green cleaner, etc. I could use.